-Jon Miller’s baseball journey began 48 years ago on an April night in San Francisco.
+Jon Miller’s baseball journey began in 1962 on an April night in San Francisco.

 It has taken him Cooperstown, much to the surprise of the former 10-year-old Giants fan who worshiped the players – and the men who described their on-the-field heroics.

-Miller, who has spent parts of four decades as the voice of five Major League Baseball teams and has been the voice of ESPN’s national Sunday Night Baseball telecasts for 20 years, has been selected as the 2010 recipient of the Ford C. Frick Award, presented annually for major contributions to baseball broadcasting.
-Miller will be honored during Hall of Fame Induction Ceremonies on Sunday, July 25, 2010 in Cooperstown, N.Y.
+Miller, who has spent parts of five decades as the voice of five Major League Baseball teams and was the voice of ESPN’s national Sunday Night Baseball telecasts for 20 years, was selected as the 2010 recipient of the Ford C. Frick Award, presented annually for major contributions to baseball broadcasting.

 “The first time I went to Candlestick Park was when my dad took me to a Giants/Dodgers game in 1962,” said Miller, a San Francisco native, of the April 16 Monday night game at Candlestick.
 “Well, from where we sat we could see down into the Giants broadcast booth.
 And my dad had a transistor radio with a little wire and earpiece, and throughout the game I’m listing to Lon Simmons and Russ Hodges.